shashikant-prabhu/codex-projects/README.md

 found and confirm deletion.
 The tool keeps the oldest copy of each duplicate set and logs removals to `duplicate_cleaner.log` while reporting the freed disk space.

+### New Features

+* Browsing directories now supports pagination to avoid overly long lists.
+* You can limit the number of directories scanned per phase and estimate scan time before running a full search.
+* Deletion history is stored in a local SQLite database located in your home directory and can be viewed from the application's main page.